Positive-Future/positive-future.github.io/content/resources/Prospective atlas of the robomobile planet.md

 ---
 lang: EN
 name: Prospective atlas of the robomobile planet
-author: Li, Y., Antonialli, F., Rouillard, D., & et al. (2020)
+author: 'Li, Y., Antonialli, F., Rouillard, D., & et al. '
-description_en: Twenty-one stories on robomobility, futuristic types of mobility embedded in the city
+description_en: This book is published by the Robomobile Life Workshop.
+Initiated by the French Ministry for Ecological and Solidary Transition in 2017.
+It includes 21 stories on robomobility, futuristic types of mobility embedded in the city.
+Also available in French.
-description_fr: Twenty-one stories on robomobility, futuristic types of mobility embedded in the city
+description_fr: This book is published by the Robomobile Life Workshop.
+Initiated by the French Ministry for Ecological and Solidary Transition in 2017.
+It includes 21 stories on robomobility, futuristic types of mobility embedded in the city.
+Also available in French.
 category:
 - stimulate_your_creativity
 type: